Jompra/Plntify-Swapshop/README.md

 # Plntify

 Plntify is a Swapshop for housplants.
 It utilizes the MERN stack (MongoDB, Express, React, Node.js).
-Feel free to take a look at the projectdeployed on Heroku here [gkj.me.uk/plntify](https://gkj.me.uk/plntify).
+Feel free to take a look at the project deployed on Heroku here [gkj.me.uk/plntify](https://gkj.me.uk/plntify).

 ## Technologies Used
 * Node.js